Skinz1434/SkinzAI-HENRY/README.md

 ---

-## 🔧 THE FORENSIC TOOLKIT: TECHNOLOGY STACK
+## 🛠️ TECHNOLOGY STACK: TECHNICAL ARCHITECTURE

-**TECHNICAL INVESTIGATION NOTES**: *After analyzing dozens of healthcare platforms, government systems, and enterprise solutions, I reverse-engineered the optimal stack for high-stakes Veteran care.
-Every choice was deliberate, battle-tested, and optimized for the 800+ hours I'd spend building this thing.*
+**ENGINEERING ANALYSIS**: *After analyzing dozens of healthcare platforms, government systems, and enterprise solutions, I engineered the optimal stack for high-stakes Veteran care.
+Every choice was deliberate, battle-tested, and optimized for the 800+ hours I'd spend building this platform.*

 <div align="center">
   <table>